JamesMura/bootstrap/README.md

 If you go into http://localhost:8080/geoserver you should see that there is a unicef workspace and that some layers are there.
 Also there should be no errors in the log file.

+If you have existing data for polls, you will need to export the poll data...

+To get this to work, unfortunately we have to patch django!

+    patch -p2 -d ${UREPORT_VIRTUAL_ENV_HOME}/lib/python2.7/site-packages/django < ${UREPORT_HOME}/ureport_project/rapidsms_ureport/12890.Django-1.3.diff

+It will complain about some files which are actually test files.
+When it does this, keep pressing <ENTER> and it will ask if you want to skip this patch, just say 'y'.

+Now we can do this:

+    cd ${UREPORT_HOME}/ureport_project

+Ensure your virtualenv is activated

+    ./manage.py export_poll_data --settings=xxx_settings

+Where `xxx_settings` is which ever settings file you want to use.